-Places will be allocated up to the Published Admission Number (PAN) for Cobden Primary School, which is 60 pupils in the normal year of entry (reception year).
+Places will be allocated up to the pupil Admission Number (AN) for Cobden Primary School, which is 60 pupils in the normal year of entry (reception year).
 The Trust will not refuse admission where there are fewer applications than places.
 If there are more applications than places priority will be given to children whose parents applied on time, in the order given at section 9.